 To see how customers interact with the brand, CX leaders must ask themselves a few key questions.
 First, what does your current customer journey look and feel like?
 How does that vary from your ideal version?
 Which channels do people use to interact with agents?

 After this high-level view, ask these questions to find your next steps.
 Do these channels provide convenient access to information customers need so you reduce fatigue?
 Lastly, what types of complaints do customers often express?
 Once you’ve gathered answers, determine what customers want in an ideal journey.

 When you proactively make improvements, it creates obvious benefits to CX for utilities, but there’s financial benefit, too.
 In regulated markets, any re-investment in your business is directly dependent upon how potential improvements would benefit the end customer.

 Innovative projects answer what they want and will certainly strengthen your rate case the next time you’re in front of the PUC.
 Projects could range from infrastructure improvements to new customer service technology, like updating your contact center or IVR.
 Give West a call to learn more about finding the right solution for your business.

-Lastly, as you increase your Customer Experience Lifecycle Management (CXLM) maturity, create an engagement strategy to apply your new solutions across channels.
-Customers have numerous ways to talk to you, including laptops, phones, tablets and even smart watches.
+Next, as you increase your CX maturity, create an engagement strategy to apply your new solutions across channels.
+Customers have many ways to talk to you, including laptops, phones, tablets and even smart watches.
 According to a recent study, 86 percent of consumers expect companies to let them choose a method for follow-up.

-Recent studies have shown that providing “reliable” service – keeping the lights on – is no longer enough.
+Recent studies have shown that providing “reliable” service is no longer enough.
 Customer satisfaction scores from analysts like J.D.
-Power are significant key performance indicators for utilities, and that satisfaction is intimately tied customer’s sensibilities … the core of CX.
+Power are significant KPIs for utilities, and that satisfaction is closely tied customer taste — the core of CX.